fhirfly/fhirpower/README.md

 For more comprehensive examples and use cases, please refer to the examples directory in this repository.
 Each example demonstrates how to use Kindling for different types of FHIR resources.

 ### Contributing
-Contributions to Kindling are welcome!
+Contributions to FHIR Power are welcome!
 If you'd like to contribute, please follow these steps:

 ### Fork the repository.
 Create a new branch for your feature or bug fix: git checkout -b feature-name.